kyunghwan-abel-bae/Wav2Mp3Converter/README.md

   - Download dirent from https://github.com/tronkko/dirent
   - In the Wav2Mp3Converter.pro, set paths about lame, pthread, dirent and msvc libs(msvcrt.lib, msvcmrt.lib)

+## Linux

+- OS : Ubuntu 18.04
+- Tools : make, g++(7.5.0), Lame(3.100), pthread(already installed with Ubuntu 18.04, it is part of the GNU C Library)
+- A Makefile is included, run make to build

 # Challenge logs

 All notable logs show how I solved many issues in this project

+## 2020-3-17

+- Fix the memory vulnerability which is detected by valgrind

 ## 2020-3-8